 In 1910, the German Anthropologist Leo Frobenius found the copper cast head said to represent the god Olokun and erroneously attributed it to the ancient Greeks.

 The year 1938, however, was a turning point in the understanding of the art of Ife.
-While constructing a house close to the Ooni’s (Ancestral King of Ile Ife) palace.
+While constructing a house close to the Ooni’s (Ancestral head of Ile Ife) palace.
 Many of the copper alloy royal portraits in this exhibition were uncovered.

 This discovery confirmed Ife’s place as a World class art-center.
 Before this, the art was barely known and clearly misunderstood.